MONEI/Shopify-api-node/README.md

 `previousPageParameters` properties.
 These properties specify respectively the parameters needed to fetch the next and previous page of results.

+This feature is only available on version 2.24.0 and above.

 ## Available resources and methods

 - accessScope